charlesRmajor/base-expo-native-project/README.md

 5. Create a new router & connect it to MainRouter.js

 #### Before beginning the tutorial, go through "Project Setup Instructions" & "How to Use with Expo" below
-The "locations_tutorial" branch of this repo has the "after finishing tutorial" code
+Find tutorial files in /Tutorials/LocationServices/.
+The /src/ folder has the final files from finishing the tutorial.
+Replace the /src/ directory in the root project folder to see final product.
 ### Tutorial Link: https://github.com/charlesRmajor/base-expo-native-project/tree/master/Tutorials/LocationServices

 # Overview